-- Claremont Train Station is within a 400m radius of the majority of the Planning Area, providing high frequency public transport connections to Fremantle and the Perth CBD. - Bay View Terrace, St Quentin Avenue and the Claremont Quarter provide a broad variety of retail and entertainment offerings which are able to be leveraged in attracting further investment, redevelopment and intensification. - 4 - Existing lower density areas may provide an opportunity for residential intensification over time.
+- There is extensive public open space and community facilities within walking distance of the Planning Area, providing a high level of amenity and service to the local community. - Claremont Train Station is within a 400m radius of the majority of the Planning Area, providing high frequency public transport connections to Fremantle and the Perth CBD. - Bay View Terrace, St Quentin Avenue and the Claremont Quarter provide a broad variety of retail and entertainment offerings which are able to be leveraged in attracting further investment, redevelopment and intensification. - 4 Existing lower density areas may provide an opportunity for residential intensification over time.

-- 5 Due to the significant volume and speed of traffic, and the limited safe pedestrian / cyclist crossing points, Stirling Highway presents a significant barrier to movement within the centre. - 6 - There are limited pedestrian crossings over the rail line making permeability between the north and south of the precinct challenging. - 7

-The extent of heritage sites throughout the precinct, whilst very important to the character and history of the Town, will result in limitations in development intensity and building design.

-8 Whilst there is extensive public open space surrounding the precinct, there are few areas within the precinct boundary.
+- Due to the significant volume and speed of traffic, and the limited safe pedestrian / cyclist crossing points, Stirling Highway presents a significant barrier to movement within the centre. - There are limited pedestrian crossings over the rail line making permeability between the north and south of the precinct challenging. - The extent of heritage sites throughout the precinct, whilst very important to the character and history of the Town, will result in limitations in development intensity and building design. - 8 Whilst there is extensive public open space surrounding the precinct, there are few areas within the precinct boundary.